 What is Chutney and would I like it?
 The definition of chutney is similar in consistency to jelly, salsa or relish, and is used as a sweet and sour condiment.
 Usually made fresh, chutney contains fruit and sugar to give it a sweet taste, and almost all chutney contains vinegar and perhaps onions to give it a corresponding sour flavor.

 Sounds good?
 I wasn’t completely convinced so I am making a Peach Chutney to have prepared for a pork loin or other dinner in the future.
-Here is the recipe I found that I thought the ingredients were paired well.
 I don’t like currants or raisins so I substituted them with dried cranberries.
 I found this recipe at Allrecipes.com as a Spicy Peach Chutney.

 - 1 cup raisins (I used dried cranberries)

 - 5 ounces chopped preserved ginger (I used crystallized ginger)